BeataWereszczynska/square_img_fragments/README.md

 ## The repository contains:

-1. save_square_fragm function code, as .py,
+1. Python script save_square_fragm.py with the code,
-2. save_square_fragm function code with description and results presentation, as jupyter notebook,
+2. The code with description and sample results, as jupyter notebook,
 3. sample data in bumblebeeMRI folder - FDF images (MRI images of a bumblebee fixed in glutaraldehyde solution.
 The imaging was performed on a 9.4 T Agilent MRI scanner),
 4. sample output in square_fragm folder.